 8.4.4.
-External temperature sensors
+External temperature sensor

-The controller allows for the connection of two external temperature sensors.
+The controller allows for the connection of one external temperature sensor.
 The intended temperature sensing element is a NTC (Negative Temperature Coefficient) thermistor with coefficients $R{25} = 10 \ k\Omega$ and $B{25/85} = 3610 \ K$ .
 A suitable component is the Vishay NTCS0603E3103FMT.

-The signals are listed in Table 9: pinout of external temperature sensors in connector P. The four terminals can be connected freely to the external thermistors, as the components are not polarized.
+The signals are listed in Table 9: pinout of external temperature sensor in connector P. The two terminals can be connected freely to the external thermistor, as the component is not polarized.